10 Things You Need To Know In Markets This Morning

 Good morning!
-Here’s what you need to know before London, Frankfurt, and Paris open Friday.
+Here’s what you need to know before markets open in London, Paris, and Frankfurt.

-Auto Parts Maker Takata Got Slammed By A New York Times Article.
-Shares in Takata fell more than 8% on Friday, after the New York Times reported that the Japanese auto parts maker had concealed the risks of potentially defective air bags.
+The French Government Just Approved the GE-Alstrom Merger.
+General Electric’s planned €12.4 billion ($US15.6 billion) purchase of most of Alstom’s power business was approved by economy minister Emmanuel Macron.

-German Industrial Data Was Weaker Than Expected.
-Analysts thought production would bounce back 2% after a 3.1% drop last month, but output only increased by 1.4% in September.
+PIMCO’s Flagship Fund Saw Its Biggest Outflows Ever. $US27.5 billion (£17.7 billion) left PIMCO’s Total Return Fund in October, bringing the fund’s assets under management to $US170.9 billion as of 31 October, a roughly 14% decline from the start of the month.

-French President Francois Hollande Admits ‘Mistakes’ In Government.
-In a televised interview, Hollande said that if France’s high unemployment has not dropped by 2017, he will not run for President again.
+Toyota Just Boosted Its Profit Forecast 9%.
+Toyota raised its full-year operating profit forecast by 9.1% on Wednesday as a sharp decline in the yen against increases in the value of repatriated earnings makes up for lower vehicle sales.

-Symantec Is Laying Off 2,000 Employees As It Splits.
-Symantec, the security software company that announced plans to split in half last month, will lay off roughly 2,000 employees, or about 10% of its total workforce over the next year, San Jose Mercury News reported Thursday.
+The IMF Thinks It Prematurely Pushed For Austerity.
+The IMF gave leading economies faulty advice following the 2008 financial crisis, by directing them to cut spending and rely on central bank stimulus for growth, an internal policy review said Tuesday.

-Another Mixed Day In Asian Markets.
-Japan’s Nikkei closed up 0.52%, but Hong Kong’s Hang Seng is currently down 0.31%.
+Markets Are Mixed In Asia.
+The Nikkei closed up 0.44%, while Hong Kong’s Hang Seng is currently trading down 0.60%.

-The Cleveland Fed President Says Rates Are Going Up.
-The Federal Reserve will likely raise interest rates next year since inflation, while a bit low now, remains stable and should rise to target by the end of 2016, Loretta Mester said.
+Rolls Royce Has Cut 2,600 Jobs.
+The engine maker is also replacing its finance chief after two profit warnings in an eight-month period.

-Bank Of America Lost Money Last Quarter.
-Bank of America has revised down its third quarter earnings by $US400 million amid a currency probe that has forced it to add to its legal reserves.
+China’s Services Underperformed in October.
+China’s services PMI dipped to 52.9, the lowest level in three months.

 Business Insider Emails & Alerts